MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 ---
 # Debug custom components

-Once you are done implementing your custom control logic, get started with testing and debugging using the following command `npm start`.
+Once you are done implementing your custom control logic, get started with testing and debugging using `npm start` command.
 This will build your custom component and open it in the local test harness.

 > [!div class="mx-imgBorder"]
 > ![local-host](media/local-host.png "local host")